i really WISH that Chiari malformation was called a chiari disease.

 DOES IT END?

-I have a rare NEW condition…”central hyperventilation syndrome” which means my autonomic brain is forgetting to breath fully at night.
+I have another rare NEW condition…”central hyperventilation syndrome” which means my autonomic brain is forgetting to breathe fully at night.
 I am waiting for my ventilator.

 my legs are WORSE, more tired…

 wheelchair am i.

 I have had a shock meningitis AGAIN- 4 more weeks in hospital.

 And as it occured because i have recurrent unpredictable Cerebral Spinal Fluid leak, I am prone to more again….

 and yet i get asked every time i venture out in my wheels…“what happened you?